ldn-softdev/jtc/Walk-path tutorial.md

 The _**walk path**_ from the _JSON root_ towards the element `3` is **`[4][2][number three]`**.

 ##
-In fact, every walk at any given step (even when it's expressed via _recursive search_ lexemes) internaly always maintains a representation expressed via _subscript and literal offsets_ only.
+In fact, every walk at any given step (even when it's done via _recursive search_ lexemes) internally always maintains a representation expressed via _subscript and literal offsets_ only.
 E.g. the same number `3` could have been selected using a _recursive search_ walk:
 ```